What is SNMP? Protocol Essentials for Network Management

 SNMP agent

-Most network devices come with built-in SNMP agents.
-For systems like Linux servers, you'll need to install an SNMP daemon like Net-SNMP.
+Most network devices come with an SNMP agent implemented by default.
+For systems like Linux servers, you’ll need to install an SNMP daemon like Net-SNMP.

 MIB (Management Information Base)